-Correlation between larval weight and percentage of sugar beet caterpillar mortality (Spodoptera litura)
+Correlation between larval weight and percentage of sugar beet caterpillar mortality (S. litura)

 Figure 2.
-Correlation between mortality percentage and days of adult emergence (a); Weight of larvae and days of adult emergence of sugar beet caterpillar Spodoptera litura (b)
+Correlation between mortality percentage and days of adult emergence (a); Weight of larvae and days of adult emergence of sugar beet caterpillar S. litura (b)

 Death rates and adult emergence days exhibited a negative correlation (r = -0.77) under laboratory conditions (Fig. 2a).
 The 'r' value indicated a significant correlation.
 Adult emergence occurred during the shortest days when the mortality rate was greatest.
 The days until adulthood increased in tandem with the decline in mortality.
 Conversely, a positive correlation (r = 0.97; Fig. 2b) was observed between the date of adult emergence and larval weight.
 It is indicated by the value of 'r' that the link was substantial.
 The lightest weight of larvae and the earliest date of adult emergence were both recorded.
 The larvae experienced a progressive increase in weight as the days leading up to adult emergence passed.